aarnol/Samba/outputs/README.md

-## Results are stored in this folder
+## Results are stored in this folder.